everettmorgan/c-data-structures/README.md

-# Learning Data Structures using C!
+# Learning Data Structures using C

 **What's this repo for?**
 I started this repo to take notes on common data structures and implement them using C. Why C, you ask?
 Well, why not?
 I've only recently started programming in C and can say it's really fun to learn about the low level stuff.
 Especially when you're trying to optimize or better understand a higher level problem/implementation.